EU needs comprehensive fiscal response to coronavirus -Spain's foreign minister

 The European Union needs to provide a "comprehensive and solid" common fiscal response to the coronavirus crisis to convince markets and reduce volatility, Spanish foreign minister Arancha Gonzalez said on Wednesday.

-The Spanish government backs the issuance of European coronabonds, she said in an interview with Bloomberg TV on Wednesday.
-Some EU member countries disagree, she added.
+The Spanish government backs the issuance of European coronabonds, she added.
+Italy and France share the Spanish position, she said.
+"What convinces markets is a solid, comprehensive response, a response on the fiscal side, response on the credit side, on liquidity side and vulnerability side," she said in an interview with Bloomberg TV on Wednesday.

+Top EU officials, including European Central Bank policymaker Carlos Costa, have argued for the issuance of common European "coronabonds" in response to the coronavirus pandemic to prevent a potential new sovereign debt crisis.
+The ECB has already announced a 750 billion euro bond-buying scheme and said it considered bending the rules on fiscal discipline and state aid offered by the European Commission.

+Spanish economy minister Nadia Calvino in a separate interview with Spanish radio station RNE said on Wednesday her country is urging the EU for a common and structural response.
+She said Spain and its EU partners have been working on a temporary solution such as a liquidity fund available for EU member states.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)